-After you arrive, you must quarantine for 14 days, provide contact information and monitor yourself for signs and symptoms as required by the Minimizing the Risk of Exposure to COVID-19 in Canada Order (Mandatory Isolation).
+After you leave your hotel, youmust continue your 14-days quarantine, provide contact information and monitor yourself for signs and symptoms as required by the Minimizing the Risk of Exposure to COVID-19 in Canada Order (Mandatory Isolation).

-- Have access to the necessities of life without leaving your place of quarantine
+- have access to the necessities of life, including water, food, medication and heat without leaving quarantine

-- Are not in close contact with others who did not travel with you
+- can avoid contact with others who did not travel with you

 Can resettled refugees meet with their sponsors ?